 In addition to his performing activities, Mr. Kouzov is currently an Associate Professor of Cello at the University of Illinois School of Music and was previously on the faculty of Juilliard and the Oberlin Conservatory.

-Further information is available on www.dmitrykouzov.com.
+Further information is available at www.dmitrykouzov.com.

-Known for her passionate and musical interpretations and impressive technical facility, the St. Petersburg-born pianist Yulia Kouzova enjoys a varied international career as a soloist, chamber musician, and teacher.
+Known for her passionate musical interpretations and impressive technical facility, the St. Petersburg-born pianist Yulia Fedoseeva enjoys a varied international career as a soloist, chamber musician, and teacher.
 Yulia has performed recitals and concerti in the major cities in Russia and regularly performs in Russia’s most prestigious venues such as St. Petersburg Philharmonic Hall and State Capella.
 In addition to that, she has also performed throughout Europe in Holland, Portugal, France, Germany, Sweden, and the UK.
-Throughout her career, Yulia has received many awards, including a special prize at Jurmala International Piano Competition in Latvia and the Grand Prix and First Prize at the International Competition “Coast of Hope” in Bulgaria.
+Throughout her career, Yulia has received many awards, including a special prize at the Jurmala International Piano Competition in Latvia and the Grand Prix and the First Prize at the International Competition “Coast of Hope” in Bulgaria.
 In 2002, Yulia formed a piano duo Tatiana Brizhaneva.
 The duo appeared in numerous successful and critically acclaimed performances in St. Petersburg, Dusseldorf, and Munich, gave the Russian premiere of Germaine Tailleferre’s Jeux de Plein Air in 2008, and won 1st prize at the Maria Yudina Piano Duo Competition in St. Petersburg, and 2nd prize at the Bahchiev National Piano Duo Competition in Vologda, Russia.

 Yulia combines her performing schedule with a passion for and commitment to teaching.
 She was on the faculty of the Rimsky-Korsakov Conservatory’s Special School for Gifted Children and at the Rimsky-Korsakov Conservatory in St. Petersburg.
 In 2009, she was seen and heard in Phil Grabsky’s new documentary, “In Search of Beethoven,” which received its theatrical premiere at London’s Barbican Theatre, its broadcast premiere on Sky Arts (UK), and has since been shown in the cinema and on television networks around the world.
 In 2011 Yulia was an official collaborative pianist at the International Tchaikovsky Competition.